2024 Château Ducru-Beaucaillou La Croix de Beaucaillou

 Origin and reputation of Château Ducru-Beaucaillou

-Château Ducru-Beaucaillou is an icon of the Saint-Julien appellation in the Médoc, Bordeaux.
+Château Ducru-Beaucaillou is an icon of the Saint-Julien appellation in the Médoc region of Bordeaux.
 The estate dates back to the eighteenth century and has been owned by the Borie family since 1941.
-Situated at the mouth of the Gironde, the estate benefits from a unique terroir with deep gravel soils ('beaux cailloux') which ensure excellent drainage and slow ripening of the grapes.
-The combination of climate, location and wine-growing tradition makes Château Ducru-Beaucaillou one of the most respected houses in Bordeaux.
-The estate produces several wines, including the second label La Croix Ducru-Beaucaillou, which in quality is increasingly approaching the Grand Vin.
+Situated at the Gironde estuary, the estate benefits from a unique terroir with deep gravelly soils ("beaux cailloux") that ensure excellent drainage and slow grape ripening.
+The combination of climate, location, and winemaking tradition makes Château Ducru-Beaucaillou one of the most respected estates in Bordeaux.
+The estate produces several wines, including its second label, La Croix Ducru-Beaucaillou, whose quality increasingly approaches that of a Grand Vin.

 Climate and harvest conditions of 2024

 The 2024 vintage saw early budbreak due to a mild winter.
-Spring was damp and cool, which delayed flowering and increased mildew pressure.
+Spring was damp and cool, delaying flowering and increasing powdery mildew pressure.
 Careful vineyard management ensured the health of the grapes.
-Summer brought ideal conditions with warm days, cool nights and a lack of water, which favoured concentration and aromatic expression.
-Véraison started slowly around 20 July, followed by two short heat waves.
-Merlot was harvested quickly to maintain freshness, while Cabernet Sauvignon ripened later.
-The harvest took place from 23 September to 8 October and was carried out plot by plot to select only perfectly ripe fruit.
+Summer brought ideal conditions with warm days, cool nights, and a lack of water, which benefited concentration and aromatic expression.
+Véraison began slowly around July 20th, followed by two brief heatwaves.
+Merlot was harvested quickly to preserve freshness, while Cabernet Sauvignon ripened optimally later.
+The harvest took place from September 23rd to October 8th and was carried out plot by plot to select only perfectly ripe fruit.

 Grape varieties, vinification and maturation

-The blend of La Croix de Beaucaillou 2024 is 65% Merlot, 32% Cabernet Sauvignon and 3% Petit Verdot.
-Vinification was meticulously carried out with great attention to extraction and purity.
-The wine was aged for 12 months in oak barrels, building structure and complexity without overwhelming the fruit.
+The La Croix de Beaucaillou 2024 blend is 65% Merlot, 32% Cabernet Sauvignon, and 3% Petit Verdot.
+Vinification was meticulously carried out, with great attention to extraction and purity.
+The wine was aged for 12 months in oak barrels, building structure and complexity without overpowering the fruit.

 Flavor profile and aromatic characteristics

-La Croix de Beaucaillou 2024 presents itself with an expressive nose of blackcurrants, blackberries and black cherries.
-Subtle hints of liquorice, cloves and vanilla give the wine a refined spiciness.
-On the palate, the wine shows a tight and layered profile with refined tannins and lively acidity that provide freshness and precision.
-The finish is long, mineral and layered with persistent dark fruit notes.
+La Croix de Beaucaillou 2024 presents itself with an expressive nose of blackcurrant, blackberry, and black cherry.
+Subtle hints of licorice, clove, and vanilla give the wine a refined spiciness.
+On the palate, the wine reveals a tight and layered profile with refined tannins and lively acidity that provide freshness and precision.
+The finish is long, mineral, and layered with lingering dark fruit notes.

 Reviews by international wine journalists